-I grew up in Vietnam, and for 20 years of my life, I had never been in the United States before I came to Luther College in 2016.
+I grew up in Vietnam.
+For 20 years of my life, I had never been to the United States before I came to Luther College in 2016.
 It is still a fascinating journey for me from the beginning of college search to the present as I just finished my sophomore year.
-As an international student, I had no chance to visit campus in person or to meet any students before I stepped my foot on campus.
+As an international student, I had no chance to visit campus in person or to meet any students before I stepped foot on campus.

 Understand yourself before you make choices

 Every single time I walk to my class, I feel grateful that I made the right choice by choosing Luther College over other schools I was accepted into.
 To be successful in the college search process, I believe, the most fundamental thing is knowing what you are going for.
 Friends and families can have a significant impact on your choice.
 However, it is essential to learn that it is you, not anyone else, who will spend the next four years of your life there.
 I know in my heart that I would love spending my college life at some small, close-knit community.
 I am overwhelmed with the large classrooms at big universities, and I could not handle a network of thousands of first-year students.
 Luther is a perfect choice for me with around 500 students coming every year.
 The liberal arts college with a diverse background and a welcoming environment.

 I started Luther College as a Communication Studies major.
 It has not changed since then, but I have added more to my program by choosing to double major in Data Science and learning French as my third language.
 I would have never imagined myself in the field of data mining and analysis if I had not attended a course named Data Modeling and Querying during the spring semester 2017.
 My academic advisor always says that I am utilizing most of my liberal arts education to learn beyond my major.
 However, a diverse schedule gives me a chance to explore many aspects of myself and prepare for my future career.

 Software is your best friend during the college search process